 The optical sensor is here to stay, so the sooner you take it on the better.
 That doesn't mean that chest sensors are doomed to disappear, nothing could be further from the truth.
 In fact, brands continue to work and incorporate new features into them (the latest Polar, which has just launched the H10 sensor).

-It is common to read problems of users with optical sensors.
-While it is true that the technology is not able to cover perfectly the 100% of the mortals (skin tones, tattoos, hair ... everything presents difficulties), in the end the most important thing is to wear the watch properly adjusted on the wrist.
-That is, leaving approximately the space of a finger between the watch and the wrist bone (so that it is in a more "fleshy" area of the arm) and held firmly on the arm, but without strangling.
-At least I wear it for training, although the rest of the day I loosen a point the tightness of the strap.
-But it is important to minimize the movements of the watch while you are running or performing other activities.
+It is common to read about users' problems with optical sensors.
+While it is true that the technology is not able to perfectly cover 100% of mortals (skin tones, tattoos, hair ... everything presents difficulties), in the end the most important thing is to wear the watch properly adjusted on the wrist.
+That is, leaving about the space of a finger between the watch and the wrist bone (so that it is in a more "fleshy" area of the arm) and held firmly on the arm, but without strangling.
+At least that's how I wear it for training, although the rest of the day I loosen the tightness of the strap a bit.
+But it is important to minimize the movements of the watch while you are running or doing other activities.

 Another common complaint is that in the winter many people like to wear their watch over their clothes, or mount it on the handlebars of their bikes.
 Although these are two reasons why you should not use the optical sensor, the only thing I can tell you is that the fact that it is integrated does not mean that you are obliged to use it.
 In fact, the watch is still compatible with external ANT+ sensors (and now also Bluetooth), for those who still prefer the traditional band.
 And in fact it is more than recommended depending on which sports.